ddia-systems

 Scoring

 Goal: 10/10.
-When reviewing or designing data architectures, rate them 0-10 based on adherence to the principles below.
-A 10/10 means deliberate trade-off choices for data models, storage engines, replication, partitioning, transactions, and processing pipelines; lower scores indicate accidental complexity or ignored failure modes.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate any data architecture 0-10 against the principles below: deliberate trade-off choices for data models, storage, replication, partitioning, transactions, and pipelines score high; accidental complexity and ignored failure modes score low.
+Report the current score and the improvements needed to reach 10/10.

 The DDIA Framework